gnolang/blog/posts/2025-04-29_why-gno/README.md

  * Lav Leon Hudak - DevRel Engineer with a strong background in blockchain development, documentation, and education.

- * Sean Casey - CFO

- * Jordan Magazine - General Council
+ * Sean Casey - CFO (Chief Financial Gnome) - 10+ years’ experience in finance, aircraft leasing, and blockchain.
+Leads financial strategy, and treasury operations, ensuring capital discipline, regulatory compliance, and long-term value creation.

+ * Jordan Magazine - Experienced General Counsel with over a decade of practice, specializing in designing frameworks that enable blockchain ecosystems to operate with clarity and compliance, empowering projects to scale confidently and with integrity.

- * Carolyn Pehrson - Paralegal
+ * Carolyn Pehrson - Paralegal keeping AIB,Inc and NT,LLC alive.
+Thinks you
+   should get a pet mini pig.